Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Absolutely.

-Yeah, no, I know exactly who you're talking about.
+I know exactly who you're talking about.

-The little something, little I don't know.
+The little something, little, I don't care.

-Like the satanic occult uh evil is like right in front of our faces, and it's not a conspiracy theory.
+Like the satanic occult evil is like right in front of our faces, and it's not a conspiracy theory.

-So free Britney and not today, Satan.
+So free Brittany and not today, Satan.

-I've extensively watched documentaries about the Beach Boys, and uh was he the one who was with Charles Manson.
+And was he the one who was with Charles Manson?

-Um, you know, I don't know enough to tell you.
+You know, I don't know enough to tell you.

 He was the one that had the schizophrenia and the mental health issues.

-Yeah, and I think that he was in a situation the Britney thing kind of reminds me of that because I think he was in a situation where his psychiatrist was basically calling all the shots with what houses he could buy and what was happening with his money, and it's like uh you know, I I understand I understand how um you know there's problems with mental illness in that once somebody becomes an adult, you can't force them to take their medicine anymore.
+The Britney thing kind of reminds me of that because I think he was in a situation where his psychiatrist was basically calling all the shots with what houses he could buy and what was happening with his money.

-Even if you have made terrible mistakes, like I'm no feminist, but I will point out the discrepancy between Charlie Sheen and Britney Spears.
+Even if you have made terrible mistakes, like, I'm no feminist, but I will point out the discrepancy between Charlie Sheen and Britney Spears.

-He has total he is a wacko, total freedom to do whatever he wants, makes all his decisions, and Brittany Spears is under control.
+He is a wacko, total freedom to do whatever he wants, makes all his decisions.

 She doesn't want to work anymore.